- the subject contains Segregation

 - or the subject contains "Gun control"

-Scope and Contents This collection contains legal documents, briefs, court transcripts, correspondence, memoranda, reports, and plans created by the Board of Education in Chattanooga, Tennessee as well as the 25-year public school desegregation court case, Mapp v.
+This collection contains legal documents, briefs, court transcripts, correspondence, memoranda, reports, and plans created by the Board of Education in Chattanooga, Tennessee, as well as the 25-year public school desegregation court case Mapp v.
 Board of Education of Chattanooga.
 The contents of the collection range from 1953 to 1986.

 - Collection Area

-- University of Tennessee at Chattanooga Special Collections 5
+- University of Tennessee at Chattanooga Manuscript Collections 5

 - Women -- History -- Personal narratives 3